matteoanelli/BigDataPlatform3/assignment-3-801979/reports/Report.md

 __mysimdb Streaming computing service__, the tool selected to manage the streaming analytics is Apache Flink.
 This implies that the customers have to implement their __customerstreamingapp__ that works on top of Flink.
 Flink has been selected since it is made to deal with event data as well as it already provides different useful features: it provides a windowing system to use during the analytics as well as it manages itself parallelism.
 Furthermore, it has already implemented a connector with all the other technologies used in the architecture.

 __customerstreamapp__, these are all the applications that the customers can implement to do any kind of analytics on the respective data streaming.
 The __customerstreamapp__ along with __mysimdb Streaming computing service__ guarantee that after the analytics has been computed the results can be sent back to the message broker where the customer can get them listening to a different result queue.
-Besides, the streaming analytics results can be stored to a CSV file for future usages.
+Besides, the streaming analytics results can be stored in a CSV file for future usages.
 Thus, the batch processing can be made on top of the streaming analytics results stored inside the data sink.

 __mysqlcoredbms__, the data sink has been implemented using MongoDB Atlas.
 MongoDB Atlas provides a cloud solution where a cluster of 3 nodes have been created so that all the data are stored and replicated.

-Finally, __customerIngestApp__ is an application provided by the customer that read the results of the CSV file and ingest them into MongoDB.
+Finally, __customerIngestApp__ is an application provided by the customer that reads the results of the CSV file and ingests them into MongoDB.

 A bit more about the customer side, on top of the __customerstreamapp__ and __customerIngestApp__ , it has to build a producer to ingest the messages to our message broker as well as it has to run a consumer application to read the result messages that are on the specific result queue.
 The last part could be provided by the architecture as well.
-It can be a webapp where all the result of the customer are shown so that the customer can get insight directly from the webapp and ask for the data if needed.
+It can be a web app where all the results of the customer are shown so that the customer can get insight directly from the web app and ask for the data if needed.

-Furthemore, the architecture can be scaled in order to deal with multi-tenancy and each customer can have its data sources as well.
+Furthermore, the architecture can be scaled in order to deal with multi-tenancy and each customer can have its data sources as well.

 ![](design(2).png)
-Figure that show the architecture with multiple customer.
+Figure that shows the architecture with multiple customers.

-In order to store the analytics to the dataset some concept and components designed and implemented in the previous assignment has been used.
-The concept is that the output streaming analytics is not directly stored inside the data sink, before the analytics are stored inside CSV that are located in a staging directory.
-This is mainly do to for reducing the number of call to the data set.
+In order to store the analytics to the dataset, some concept and components designed and implemented in the previous assignment have been used.
+The concept is that the output streaming analytics is not directly stored inside the data sink before the analytics are stored inside CSV that is located in a staging directory.
+This is mainly done to reducing the number of calls to the data set.

-The component that are re-utilized to implement the analytics ingestion are the following:
+The components that are re-utilized to implement the analytics ingestion are the following:

 __Staging Data__  where the CSV files are located.

-__BatchManager__ that forward the CSV files to the correct customer batch ingestion app when needed.
+__BatchManager__ that forwards the CSV files to the correct customer batch ingestion app when needed.

 __CustomerBatchIngestionApp__ that are app coded by the customer to store the analytics inside the data sink.
 They read the different CSV files, convert the data and ingest them to __mysqlcoredbms__.

 ## Part 2 - Implementation of streaming analytics